Asbestos: United States

-Prior to 2024, the United States remained one of the few developed countries to not completely ban asbestos.
+Since 2024, the United States has banned chrysotile asbestos, the only type of asbestos still used in the country.
+However, it would remain legal to import other types of asbestos.
+Companies would be required to notify the E.P.A. beforehand, and the agency would have the authority to deny those imports.
+Before 2024, the United States remained one of the few developed countries to not completely ban asbestos.
 Some American workers at chlorine plants frequently came in contact with the substance, and OSHA exempted these plants from random inspections through the Voluntary Protection Program.

-In 1989, the United States Environmental Protection Agency (EPA) issued the Asbestos Ban and Phase-Out Rule, but in 1991, asbestos industry supporters challenged and overturned the ban in a landmark lawsuit: Corrosion Proof Fittings v.
+In 1989, the United States Environmental Protection Agency (EPA) issued the Asbestos Ban and Phase-Out Rule.
+In 1991, asbestos industry supporters challenged and overturned the ban in a landmark lawsuit: Corrosion Proof Fittings v.
 Environmental Protection Agency.
 Although the case resulted in several small victories for asbestos regulation, the EPA ultimately did not put an end to asbestos use.
 The ruling left many consumer products that can still legally contain trace amounts of asbestos.
 Six categories of asbestos-containing products are however banned: corrugated paper, rollboard, commercial paper, specialty paper, flooring felt and any new uses of asbestos.
 The Clean Air Act also bans asbestos pipe insulation and asbestos block insulation on components such as boilers and hot water tanks, and spray-applied surfacing asbestos-containing materials.
 The Consumer Product Safety Act bans asbestos in artificial fireplace embers and wall patching compounds.
 The Food and Drug Administration bans asbestos-containing filters in pharmaceutical manufacturing, processing, and packing.

 In 2014, the state of Washington banned asbestos in automotive brakes.

-In 2022, 224 MT of chrysotile asbestos were imported into the United States from Brazil and Russia, for use in diaphragms used to produce chlorine by the chloralkali process.
+In 2022, 224 MT of chrysotile asbestos were imported into the United States from Brazil and Russia for use in diaphragms used to produce chlorine by the chloralkali process.
 As of 2020, imported goods containing asbestos included gaskets for some utility vehicles, rubber sheets used in gasket manufacturing, brake blocks for the oil industry, and vehicle friction materials such as aftermarket automotive brakes and linings.

 In 2024, the EPA announced the Part 1 Chrysotile Asbestos rule banning chrysotile in six conditions of use by 2037.
 In response to ongoing asbestos imports and use, the Alan Reinstein Ban Asbestos Now (ARBAN) Act (S.2811, H.R.5373) has been reintroduced in Congress.
 The American Public Health Association, Asbestos Disease Awareness Organization (ADAO), Environmental Working Group, Collegium Ramazzini, the International Association of Fire Fighters, and others are early supporters.